CrushFam/BookCrushBot/README.md

 # BookCrush Bot

-BookCrush Bot is a Telegram bot to manage BOTM and Roulette suggestions.
+BookCrush Bot is a Telegram bot to manage BOTM suggestions.
 It is designed to make the process of addition and removal, easy and quick.

 # Usage